meshery/meshery/docs/pages/reference/troubleshooting/meshery-operator-meshsync-troubleshooting.md

 There are common issues Meshery users may face whiile operating the [Meshery Operator]({{site.baseurl}}/concepts/architecture/operator/) and its custom controllers, [MeshSync]({{site.baseurl}}/concepts/architecture/meshsync) and [Broker]({{site.baseurl}}/concepts/architecture/broker), that can be resolved by performing specific actions.
 This documentation aims to empower users by providing a set of troubleshooting tools and actions.

+## Status of MeshSync and Meshery Broker

+The following table describes the various states of MeshSync and Meshery Broker and their implications.

+**MeshSync:**

+- **NOT ACTIVE:** Custom Resource not present.
+- **ENABLED:** Custom Resource present.
+MeshSync Controller is not connected to Broker.
+- **DEPLOYED:** Custom Resource present.
+MeshSync Controller present and healthy (what does healthy mean)?
+- **RUNNING:** MeshSync pod present and in a running state.
+- **CONNECTED:** Deployed and connected to Broker.
+- **NOT ACTIVE:** Custom Resource not deployed or no NATS connection.
+- **UNDEPLOYED:** Custom Resource not present.

+**Meshery Broker:**

+- **DEPLOYED:** Custom Resource deployed, External IP exposed.
+- **UNDEPLOYED:** Custom Resource deployed or External IP not exposed.
+- **CONNECTED:** Deployed, sending data to Meshery Server.

+## Deployment Scenarios

+Because Meshery is versatile in its deployment models, there are a number of scenarios in which you may need to troubleshoot the health of the operator.
+The following sections describe the various scenarios and the steps you can take to troubleshoot them.

+### In-Cluster Deployment

+Meshery Operator, MeshSync, and Broker are deployed in the same cluster as Meshery Server.
+This is the default deployment scenario when using `mesheryctl system start` or `make run-local`.

+### Out-of-Cluster Deployment

+1. Meshery Server is deployed on any Docker host (- Meshery Server is deployed on a Docker host, and Meshery Operator is deployed on a Kubernetes cluster).
+_or_
+2. Meshery is managing multiple clusters, some of which are not the cluster unto which Meshery Server is deployed.

+## Fault Scenarios

+Common failure situations that Meshery users might face are described below.

+1. No deployment of Meshery Operator, MeshSync, and Broker.
+    1. Probable cause: Meshery Server cannot connect to Kubernetes cluster; cluster unreachable or kubeconfig without proper permissions needed to deploy Meshery Operator; Kubernetes config initialization issues.
+1. Meshery Operator with MeshSync and Broker deployed, but Meshery Server is not receiving data from MeshSync or data the [Meshery Database]({{site.baseurl}}/concepts/architecture/database) is stale.
+    1. Probable cause: Meshery Server lost subscription to Meshery Broker; Broker server not expoerting external IP; MeshSync not connected to Broker; MeshSync not running; Meshery Database is stale.
+    2. The SQL database in Meshery serves as a cache for cluster state.
+A single button allows users to dump/reset the Meshery Database.
+1. Orphaned MeshSync and Broker controllers - Meshery Operator is not present, but MeshSync and Broker controllers are running.

 ## Operating Meshery without Meshery Operator

 Meshery Operator, MeshSync, and Broker are crucial components in a Meshery deployment.
 Meshery can function without them, but some functions of Meshery will be disable / unusable.
 Whether Meshery Operator is initially deployed via `mesheryctl` command or via Meshery Server, you can monitor the health of the Meshery Operator deployment using either the CLI or UI clients.

-### Scenarios in which Meshery Operator is not deployed

-## Concepts

-### Operator, MeshSync, and Broker

-Meshery's architecture involves the following scenarios during startup:

-**Single Cluster Deployment:**

-- Meshery Operator with MeshSync and Broker deployed.
-- Meshery Operator not deployed, but MeshSync and Broker are.
-- Orphaned MeshSync and Broker controllers.
-- No deployment of Meshery Operator, MeshSync, and Broker.

-**Multiple Cluster Scenarios:**
-- Meshery Operator, MeshSync, and Broker are crucial components.
-- Meshery can function without them but has limited use cases.
-- Meshery Server ensures health even if mesheryctl initiates provisioning.

-## SQL Database (Cache)

-The SQL database in Meshery serves as a cache for cluster state.
-A single button allows users to dump/reset the Meshery Database.

 ## Meshery Extension